u-boot/u-boot/doc/driver-model/of-plat.rst

 it to a valid name for C) is needed, so a dedicated driver is required for each 'compatible' string.

-In order to make this a bit more flexible U_BOOT_DRIVER_ALIAS macro can be used to declare an alias for a driver name, typically a 'compatible' string.
+In order to make this a bit more flexible DM_DRIVER_ALIAS macro can be used to declare an alias for a driver name, typically a 'compatible' string.
 This macro produces no code, but it is by dtoc tool.